-- Accredited providers must ensure that records are in English, are sufficiently clear and readable, and in an accessible format. - Accredited providers must consider whether, in a particular case, additional records are required to properly 'record and explain' a particular act or transaction.
-For example, keeping additional documents might give important context that is not clear on the face of the 'minimum' records in Annexure A but may be necessary to explain why an installation meets the prescribed activity or other Act requirements in a specific case.
+- Accredited persons must ensure that records are in English, are sufficiently clear and readable, and in an accessible format. - Accredited persons must consider whether, in a particular case, additional records are required to properly 'record and explain' a particular act or transaction.
+For example, keeping additional documents might give important context that is not clear on the face of the 'minimum' records in Annexure C but may be necessary to explain why an installation meets the prescribed activity or other Act requirements in a specific case.

-14.2.
-Relevant entities
+14.2 Relevant entities

-A relevant entity must keep any documents relevant to ascertaining the amount of electricity and gas acquired by the relevant entity under scheme acquisitions during a year.
+A relevant entity must keep any record or document relevant to ascertaining the amount of electricity and gas acquired by the relevant entity during a year.
 Records must be kept so that the relevant entity's liability under the Act can be readily ascertained.

-In addition, relevant entities must keep records and documents which provide evidence of matters outlined under clause 13.3 of these Guidelines.
+In addition, for the purposes of section 72(3)(b), relevant entities must keep records and documents which provide evidence of matters outlined under clause 13.3 of these Guidelines

-14.3.
-Document retention period
+14.3 Document retention period